Best Online Healthcare Programs in Tennessee (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online healthcare degree in Tennessee offers a flexible path to a high-demand career.
-Tennessee offers competitive entry-level wages, though median salaries are currently 0.3% below the national trend.
+Tennessee offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Tennessee students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in Tennessee.